Multiple generalized cluster structures on $D(\text{GL}_n)$: Log-canonicity in the initial cluster

 Similarly, applying $E_R \psi = \xi_R \psi + (1-\gamma_r^*) (Y\nabla_Y \psi)$, we can rewrite the second term of the bracket as

 Combining all together, the result follows. \end{proof}

 \begin{proposition} All $f$- and $\varphi$-functions are log-canonical with all $g$- and $h$-functions. \end{proposition} \begin{proof} Let $\phi$ be any $f$- or $\varphi$-function, and let $\psi$ be any $g$- or $h$-function.
 Only for this proof, call two rational functions log-equivalent ($\loge$) if their difference is a multiple of $\phi \psi$.
 Therefore, we aim at proving that $\{\phi,\psi\} \loge 0$.
+Let us pick a pair of solutions $(R_0^r,R_0^c)$ of the system~\eqref{eq:r0}-\eqref{eq:ralg} with the properties~\eqref{eq:roid} (as a reminder, in Section~\ref{s:depr} we show that log-canonicity doesn't depend on the choice of $R_0$).

 Recall from \cite{plethora} or from Section~\ref{s:iniclust} that all the following quantities

 are multiples of $\psi$.
 Also, recall from \cite{double} or from Section~\ref{s:iniclust} that $\pi_0 E_R \phi$ and $\pi_0 E_L \phi$ are multiples of $\phi$.
 Therefore, rewriting $E_L \psi$ as $E_L \psi = \eta_L \psi + (1-\gamma_c^*)(\nabla_Y \psi Y)$ and using $(R_0^c)^*(1-\gamma_c^*) = \pi_{\Gamma_2^c} + (R_0^c)^* \pi_{\hat{\Gamma}_2^c}$, we see that